duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

-* for single item, always use `@post.destroy` instead of `@post.delete` because it propagates to all `has_many :comments, dependent: :destroy` (also need to define this dependent param). `destroy` could be slow if there are a lot of dependent items, so in that case you can use `dependent: :delete_all` https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html If you use delete or use destroy without
+* for single item, always use `@post.destroy` instead of `@post.delete` because it propagates to all `has_many :comments, dependent: :destroy` (also need to define this dependent param). `destroy` could be slow if there are a lot of dependent items, so in that case you can use `dependent: :delete_all` since it runs sql delete statement instead of loading each active record and call destroy on it. https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html If you use delete or use destroy without
 `has_many dependent: destroy` than `ActiveRecord::InvalidForeignKey: